Follow our most important resource - freshwater - from the mountains to the sea.

 Visitors dive into the enchanting world of seahorses, legendary sea dragons, colorful pipefish and sea stars.
 Included in this special gallery are exhibits allowing guests to peer into the underwater habitats ranging from a lush Tasmanian kelp bed to a reef edge in the Philippines.
 With independently moving eyes, armored bodies and prehensile tails, seahorses deserve our close attention and admiration.

 Stingray Bay is the Aquarium's largest touch station, with more than 100 feet of shoreline.
-Guests can touch several different stingray species while Aquarium staff members share interesting facts about these animals.
+Guests can touch several different shark and stingray species while Aquarium staff members share interesting facts about these animals from a tropical-themed tiki hut.
+The smooth, narrow walls of the tank and easy step-up along the base of the walls make it easy for guests, young and old alike, to lay fingers on these gentle swimmers as they glide through the warm waters.

 Visitors can venture into the beautiful Butterfly Garden next, where the sounds of birds and splashing water fill the air.
 Itís a garden overflowing with exotic flowers, a sparkling, cascading waterfall and hundreds of jewel-hued, free-flying butterflies.
 The sunny Butterfly Garden immerses guests in an interactive experience where the butterflies flutter among, and even occasionally land on, the visitors.
 The butterflies found in the garden include species from Asia, Africa, South and Central America.